mrjordantanner/trnkt-backend/README.md

 ## Overview

 TRNKT is an NFT art gallery that consumes the OpenSea API to showcase a curated collection of NFTs.
 The backend is built using ASP.NET and DynamoDB to manage and store NFT data efficiently.
-This is an ongoing project, and contributions are welcome.
+This is an ongoing project, and contributions are welcome!

 ## Technologies Used